dataluka/Retail-project-from-Coursera/README.md

-I am trying to do some stuff, i am a begineer
+I am trying to do some stuff, i am a beginner